 The Statutory Accounting Principles (E) Working Group will subsequently review this interpretation to determine if an extension is needed to the effective date.

+On July 30, 2020, the Statutory Accounting Principles (E) Working Group exposed this interpretation for possible extension to September 30, 2020 (3rd quarter financial statements).
+As a result of this exposure, further discussion is planned.
+If the extension is adopted, the proposed paragraph 12.a will be incorporated into the INT.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2020\Summer\NM Exposures\INT 20-05 - Mod 5-20 - Investment Income.docx